ChrisHutchinson1982/review-practice/library/README.md

 ## User Stories

-- User can add books to library
+- User can add books to library - COMPLETE
-- User can print a list of all books
+- User can print a list of all books - COMPLETE
 - User can print a list of books by author
 - User can checkout a book by index
 - User can checkin a book by index